tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Fumihiko Maki

-### Q: The New York Times slogan is, "All the News That's Fit to…"
+### Q: The New York Times slogan is,"All the News That's Fit to…"
 - **Correct Answer:** Print
 - Digest
 - Look